 Books, some now out of print, on areas of computing.
 Most under Creative Commons.

 ‘Aims to be a library of educational materials using Python to teach computer programming’.
 Includes textbooks for beginners, tutorials, multimedia, more.

 - Software Engineering for Internet Applications

 MIT Press 2006.
-‘This is the textbook for the MIT course Software Engineering for Internet Applications for juniors and seniors in Computer Science.
-We assume they know how to write a computer program and debug it.
-We do not assume knowledge of any particular programming languages, standards, or protocols’.
+‘The textbook for the MIT course Software Engineering for Internet Applications for juniors and seniors in Computer Science’.